 You'll come across websites that answer that question directly.
 And not the results that answer “how to lose weight” or “how to build muscle.”

 The more your content centers around the user's pain point and search intent, the better chances you have at ranking and driving high-quality traffic to your website.
-Alongside, you can also use SEO software that helps with the technical part of on-page optimization to improve your site’s crawlability and thus, rankings.
+You can also use SEO software that helps with the technical part of on-page optimization to improve your site’s crawlability and, thus, rankings.

 2. Greater use of videos